 Copy the ‘nx_FirstLight_...’ folder for the version of modo that you are using to the modo User Script folder

 The characters at the end of the folder names indicate the version of modo they are made for; e.g. a folder name ending '_m10' is for modo 10 series.

 Please note: You only need to copy the folders for the version of modo that you're using, which is denoted by the suffix (at the end of the folder name); e.g.

 - For modo 12: nx_FirstLight_m12

 How do I access the First Light kit in modo?

-Click on the Basic Tab in the modo tools panels.
-The kit UI is launched using the 'Lighting Toolkit' button at the bottom of the Basic panel, below the ’Add Geometry’ section.
+Click on the Basic tab in the Model Toolbar panel.
+The kit UI is launched using the First Light Kit button at the bottom of the Basic tab, below the ’Add Geometry’ section.